SLYGM/Pixelot/docs/classes/GameObjectBase.md

 ▸ **getByName**(`name`): [`Component`](Component.md)

-Get the component instance of the given component name.
+Get the component instance of the given component name, returns null if the component doesn't exist.

 #### Parameters